 Do I have to go to the classroom door to pick up my children?
 Pre-K though 2nd Grade students must be picked up “HAND TO HAND” at their classroom doors

 3rd Grade-6th Grade may meet parent/caregiver at different location with written consent on the INFO SNAP registrationform.

 What if I cannot pick up my child on a particular day?
 At the beginning of the year each family may provide a list of 3 approved persons or you may send a written note in the morning with your child.
 The office can only take phoned approvals for emergencies, not for changes in play dates etc..
 Check with your teacher too.
 They are very accommodating if there is a change in plans and in most cases can be reached via e-mail.

 GENERAL How do most children get to school?
 During nice weather on Walk, Bike & Roll to School days almost everyone participates and there are very few cars.
 After the Spring Bike Rodeo for 3rd Graders there is often a sea of kids biking.
-In contrast, before we started the Drop & Go and improved procedures, front circle drop off could easily take 20 to 30 minutes a day if rainy or wintry.
+Please account for a longer carline when the weather is rainy or there are wintry conditions.

 Are dogs allowed on school grounds?
 For the safety and security of all the students, NO DOGS are allowed on school property at any time.

 Can my child scooter to school?
 Yes!
 Scooters are allowed.
 Remember to park your scooter at a bike rack as soon as you arrive on school grounds, as bikes and/scooters are not allowed to ridden on school grounds.